- Why WorkCast

-The disconnect between Marketing and Sales can mean that companies have trouble defining what a good quality lead looks like.
-But perhaps the challenge is learning to look at the same lead from different points of view.
+The disconnect that exists between Marketing and Sales often means that companies have trouble defining what a high quality lead looks like.
+But, perhaps the challenge is learning to look at the same lead from different points of view?

 The same set of questions and statements still gets asked at all levels of Sales & Marketing management and operations:

 Lead scoring is a methodology used by Marketing to rank prospects against a scale that represents the perceived value each lead represents to the organization.
 The resulting score is used to determine how leads should be engaged with (e.g. by Sales, partners, teleprospecting, email marketing) and in what order of priority.

 Typically, this is based on the activity that a lead has taken, whether that is in person, on the phone, or online.

 With the advances in marketing automation technology, Marketers have increasingly used technology to automatically allocate these scores based upon predefined actions, such as page visits, webinar registrations and content downloads.

 E.g. a prospect who downloads an eBook from the website will receive a score of say 20, and somebody who requests a trial or demo of product could receive a different score, perhaps 50.
 When this cumulative score reaches a certain point it will then trigger another action – for example, further information being sent or a contact from a Salesperson.